 The number of field trips varies each year.
 School rules must be observed.
 Students not observing school rules will be disciplined accordingly.
 Students absent the day before a field trip must have an excused absence or administrator's approval to attend the field trip.
 Any student currently serving Academic Reassignment will remain at school instead of attending that day's field trip.
-Grade-level field trips may be awarded annually for those grade levels that meet certain, published attendance requirements.
 MAP/EOC students currently serving in Academic Reassignment may attend the field trip, but will make up the ISS when returning, with building administration approval.